General

 Can I take my case to the Court directly without following the procedures stipulated in the Government Claims Law that require submitting a claim to the Department prior to filing it in the Court?

 - No, you may not.
-Any party wishing to file a claim against a an Emirate-level Government Entity must follow the procedures stipulated in the Government Claims Law No. 3 of 1996 and its amendments, through first filing the claim with the Government of Dubai Legal Affairs Department, and then completing the procedures provided for in the aforementioned Law.
+Any party wishing to file a claim against an Emirate-level Government Entity must follow the procedures stipulated in the Government Claims Law No. 3 of 1996 and its amendments, through first filing the claim with the Government of Dubai Legal Affairs Department, and then completing the procedures provided for in the aforementioned Law.

 What is the legal effect of filing a claim against a Government Entity directly before the judicial authority without first filing such claim with the Department?